 These credits provide on-the-job accounting experience for accounting majors with either a public accounting firm, government agency, or private industry.
 Internships are offered on a competitive basis following student interviews with prospective companies.
-Accounting interncourse work.
-480 Independent Study ships are reserved for Accounting majors in their senior year who have completed all major
+Accounting internships are reserved for Accounting majors in their senior year who have completed all major course work.

-Special investigation, with the assistance of a faculty member, of a selected topic of interest.
+Special investigation with the assistance of a faculty member, of a selected topic of interest.
 Approval of college dean and vice-president of academic affairs required